rosvend/Fin/README.md

 # Fin
-Fin is a personal AI agent that helps you make better financial decisions based on the latest market trends, updates and news.
+Fin is a personal AI agent that helps you make better financial decisions and informs you on the latest market trends, updates and news.